 There are lots of websites designed to get members of the public to watch the recording of TV shows, chat shows, sitcoms, and comedies.
 Just sign up online and apply for the free tickets.
 Some shows will offer travel expenses and some even provide a cup of tea and biscuit when you arrive.
 Also once you get your foot in the door, so to speak, they are more likely to invite you back again.

-Where do I get the tickets from?
+Where to get the Tickets?

 There is a number of websites you can get free audience tickets from, applause store is the main website that covers most of the 'big' shows.

 It's worth noting that these giveaway websites always give out more tickets than they have seats, this is to guarantee a full audience.
 This is because so many people apply and then never turn up for the shows and they don't want empty seats.
-You will only usually get a weeks notice if you've got tickets so it can often be too late for people to make arrangements to get there or get time off and childcare etc. So the main thing to remember is to start queuing early to guarantee a seat as people are turned away once the seating is filled regardless of having tickets or time queued.
-If you do get refused entry due to over booking, the organizers will usually try and arrange for you to get a priority seat at the next week's show.
+You will only usually get one weeks notice if you've got tickets so it can often be too late for people to make arrangements to get there or get time off and childcare etc. So the main thing to remember is to start queuing early to guarantee a seat as people are turned away once the seating is filled regardless of having tickets or time queued.
+If you do get refused entry due to overbooking, the organizers will usually try and arrange for you to get a priority seat at the next week's show.

-Applause store allow you to pay for priority which guarantees you entry as long as you're there before a certain time.
+Applause store allows you to pay for priority which guarantees you entry as long as you're there before a certain time.
 It's £20 a year for the highest level of membership and that covers up to 6 people on 1 ticket, so pretty cheap.
 Paying priority doesn't mean you're guaranteed tickets either, it's just if you're lucky enough to get them you're guaranteed to get in.

 Some shows like X-factor live shows require hardcore queuing as they don't give any priority tickets for those!
 I went to the one that Gary Barlow & Miley Cyrus performed at & queued for 12 hours!
 Things like X-factor & Britain's got talent auditions and X-factor boot camp are easy to get tickets for because they're filmed in front of 4000+ people.